 BDC’s Camper Leader Program is a unique, part-time, summer opportunity for our oldest campers rising into 9th or 10th grade.
 Camper Leaders (CLs) are expected to be self reflective and to work as part of a team while identifying and taking responsibility for pursuing excellence in areas of interest at camp.
 CLs at BDC learn that with freedom comes responsibility.
 All participants build skills and confidence in becoming a competent leader in an adult work force while gaining job and life skills.

-Information & Application Packets will be mailed to age-eligible (rising 9th & 10th grade) campers in Mid-January when the CL Program begins accepting applications.
+Information & Application Packets will be mailed to age-eligible (rising 9th & 10th grade) campers in the off-season when the CL Program begins accepting applications.
 Those materials will also be uploaded to our website HERE at that time.

 Applicants must apply for acceptance into the Camper Leader Program via a written application.
 Space in this program is limited and highly competitive.
 Once accepted, the CLs, with the assistance of the CL Director, design individual schedules which meet their personal goals and focus on the following three program goals: